Anton Pannekoek as a Revolutionary Marxist: A Review Article

 The Third International, as the association of communist parties preparing proletarian revolution in every country, is not formally bound by the policies of the Russian government … We can see now why the tactics of the Third International, laid down by Congress to apply homogeneously to all capitalist countries and to be directed by the centre, are determined not only by the needs of communist agitation in those countries, but also the political needs of Soviet Russia.(25)

-From 1921 on, the Third International, increasingly acting as an agent of the new Russian State, forced the united front with the parties of the Second International (the same who had murdered so many communists).
+From 1921 on, the Third International, increasingly acting as an agent of the new Russian State, forced all its affiliated parties to accept the united front with the parties of the Second International (whose Social Democratic adherents had murdered so many communists).
 Eventually all the left elements would be driven out in a campaign of “bolshevisation”.
 For its part, the KAPD split into many fractions which resulted in its collapse by 1927.
 Throughout this period of the demise of the prospect of world revolution, Pannekoek was largely absent from the political scene as he resumed his distinguished career as an astronomer of international standing.
 Thus, 1921 marked the end of his full-time engagement in collective action in revolutionary politics, although he would cooperate with the Dutch Group of International Communists (Groep van Internationale Communisten, GIC) headed by Henk Canne-Meijer (which published versions of his books, Lenin as Philosopher and Workers Councils) in the 1930s and 1940s, as well as write for Paul Mattick’s International Council Correspondence and Living Marxism, among other journals.
 In the growing counter-revolution which reached its fullest expression in Stalinism, the German Left gave birth to council communism.

 Which brings us to the book under review.
 It is only at this point that it starts to deal with Pannekoek’s contribution to revolutionary thinking.
 There is no reference to the formative period of Pannekoek’s revolutionary experience.
 There is not even a single mention of Dietzgen and his critical role in the formation of Pannekoek’s thinking.
 The editor’s target audience is clearly anarchists as, for example, in the statement that the inspiration for the work comes from Daniel Guérin, an ex-marxist who tried to synthesise its revolutionary aspects with anarchism.(26) Talking of the future revolution, Guérin concluded his short essay Towards a Libertarian Communism with the words “it will not be authoritarian but libertarian and self-managing, or, if you like, councillist”.(27) Against the vagueness of Kropotkin’s mutualism, Guérin can see that the Russian workers’ councils were the historically discovered form of how workers could take over society and abolish class division and at the same time create a form of organisation which, as Pannekoek himself noted,(28) would lead to the abolition of the state.